 Canon 1D Mark II versus Canon 1Ds Mark II

 The Canon EOS-1D Mark II and the Canon EOS-1Ds Mark II are two professional cameras that were officially introduced, respectively, in January 2004 and September 2004.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame sensor.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D Mark II) and a full frame (1Ds Mark II) sensor.
 The 1D Mark II has a resolution of 8.2 megapixel, whereas the 1Ds Mark II provides 16.6 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon 1D Mark II and the Canon 1Ds Mark II are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark II – represents the basis or 100 percent across all the size and weight measures).